Anvith-Thudi/MixMin/README.md

 2) run mixmin (run pcba_100k_mixmin.py)
 3) train final model (run pcba_100k_mixmin_train.py)

-If adapting to a new dataset, I recommend adapting the pcba codebase and functionality unless llm_eval is needed to evaluate the target task.
+If adapting to a new dataset, I recommend adapting the pcba codebase (which has cleaner functions) unless dealing specifically with LLMs.